marcelrodriguezricc/conversations/python/tutorials/03_transforms/transforms.md

 Some examples of when transforms may be necessary:

-- Converting strings to numeric data for storing in and operating on matricies.
+- Converting strings to numeric data for storing in and operating on matrices.

     - One-hot or integer encoding.